Flag Day Across America: 7 Surprising Ways Cities Celebrate

 Last but definitely not least, we land in Philadelphia: home of Betsy Ross and a full Flag Fest at her historic home.

-This week-long celebration features interactive flag-making workshops, historical characters, and daily flag-raising ceremonies with “Betsy” herself.
-It’s a fun, family-friendly way to introduce kids and adults alike to the history of Flag Day—and to get hands-on with America’s most famous piece of fabric.
+This week-long celebration features interactive flag-making workshops, historical characters, and daily flag-raising ceremonies with "Betsy" herself.
+It's a fun, family-friendly way to introduce kids and adults alike to the history of Flag Day, and to get hands-on with America's most famous piece of fabric.

 Celebrate Flag Day with USA Yard Flags

 Looking for supplies to deck out your own Flag Day celebrations?
 Blackburn offers custom flags for patriotic holidays.
-Our durable, high-gloss poly American flags are the best flags for windy weather, rain, or sunshine.
-We also offer the ability to design your own custom patriotic yard signs, if that is more your style.
+Our durable, high-gloss poly American flags are built to hold up in windy weather, rain, or sunshine.

-Whether you need to buy flags in bulk or just want to show a little neighborhood pride, we’ve got you covered.
-This Flag Day, let’s keep the tradition alive and flying!
+Whether you need to buy flags in bulk or just want to show a little neighborhood pride, we've got you covered.
+This Flag Day, let's keep the tradition alive and flying.

 FAQs